-The Resources Committee is a sub Committee of the Governing Body.
-Its purpose is to provide guidance and assistance to the Governing Body on all matters related to finance, resources, premises and Health & Safety of the Academy.
-This includes preparing and approving annual budgets, monitoring financial performance against that budget, reviewing delegated authorities, ensuring all transactions are conducted in accordance with good practice as directed by the ESFA, to ensure best value is achieved in all financial transactions and to receive and (where relevant) respond to period audit reports on the Academy and of public funds.
-This committee also acts as the Academy's Audit Committee.
+The Resources Committee is a sub-Committee of the Governing Body.
+Its purpose is to provide guidance and assistance to the Governing Body on all matters related to finance, resources, premises, and Health & Safety of the Academy.
+This includes preparing and approving annual budgets, monitoring financial performance against that budget, reviewing delegated authorities, ensuring all transactions are conducted in accordance with good practice as directed by the ESFA and the Academies Financial Handbook and to ensure best value is achieved in all financial transactions.
+The committee would normally meet 3 times per annum but 1 meeting was cancelled as a result of the pandemic.

-Attendance during the year at meetings was as follows:
+Attendance at meetings of the Resources Committee during the period was as follows: